If you haven't watched the Monty Python video above, go ahead and do so first, then read on. It's important, plus you'll need the laugh.

 The Senate will never vote to fire itself.

-So we must in fact subtract 21,880,000 from the full-time worker count
+So we must in fact subtract 21,880,000 from the full-time worker count.

-In other words you're outvoted by 36%
+In other words you're outvoted by 36%.

 Does it make sense yet?
 This is not a small margin and it cannot be politically reversed because the margins are too high.
 Were the skew relatively small (and it looks small until you subtract out federal workers) you could potentially do so, because some people won't vote and you could "motivate the base."
 But note that with the federal workers out, and we're not subtracting the State workers, which also exist on this same largesse, you can't get there because this means nearly 40% of those receiving such benefits would have to stay home when reductions are proposed, and they never will.